mads9797/TMS_FACS_Phylostratigraphy/README.md

 - **MGIBatchReport_20250628_152059.txt**: An intermediate file generated using MGI’s batch ortholog tool to map mouse gene symbols to human Ensembl IDs.
 This file supports the phylostrata annotation process and is included for full reproducibility.
 - All data used is publicly available.

-## Reproducibility

-All code is containerised (Docker/Singularity) and version-controlled using Git.
-The repository is structured to support reproducible and transparent research

 ## Repository Structure